-I write about books and libraries on my blog, WildmooBooks.com, and I'm co-host of the podcast, Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read.
-Also, co-founder of Road To Success with LauraThoma.com.
+I blog about books and libraries at WildmooBooks.com and cohost the podcast, Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read.
+I also review mysteries, thrillers, and related history for Criminal Element.

 Today’s Willa on Wednesday feature is Andrew Jewell’s recent lecture, “Our Cather Heritage” Andrew Jewell is Professor of Digital Projects at the University of Nebraska–Lincoln Libraries and editor of the Willa Cather Archive The lecture takes off at about the 10 minute mark.
 Source: Nebraska Lecture, […]